CodeDevMLH/Jellyfin-Seasonals/README.md

 | **`none`** | All other dates | Default appearance |

 > **Note:** Holiday themes (like `santa` or `fireworks`) override monthly seasonal themes (like `snowflakes`).

+## Theme Settings
+Each theme contains additional settings to customize its behavior.
+Expand the advanced configuration section to configure each theme, adjust parameters like particle count, animation speed etc.

 ## Build Process